laravel/docs/views.md

 View composers are callbacks or class methods that are called when a view is rendered.
 If you have data that you want to be bound to a view each time that view is rendered, a view composer can help you organize that logic into a single location.
 View composers may prove particularly useful if the same view is returned by multiple routes or controllers within your application and always needs a particular piece of data.

 Typically, view composers will be registered within one of your application's [service providers](/docs/{{version}}/providers).
-In this example, we'll assume that we have created a new `App\Providers\ViewServiceProvider` to house this logic.
+In this example, we'll assume that the `App\Providers\AppServiceProvider` will house this logic.

 We'll use the `View` facade's `composer` method to register the view composer.
 Laravel does not include a default directory for class based view composers, so you are free to organize them however you wish.
 For example, you could create an `app/View/Composers` directory to house all of your application's view composers: